 Airborne

-Flu vaccines lower the risk of severe illness, hospitalization, and death caused by influenza.
+COVID-19 vaccines help reduce the risk of severe disease, hospitalization, and complications caused by SARS-CoV-2 infection.

 Vaccination and good hygiene practices are the best ways to prevent airborne diseases.